 Head to Fieth Family Farm in Bolivar, MO for a multitude of attractions.
 The farm packs tons of entertainment in every visit.
 In addition to having pumpkins for sale for decoration, visitors can get up close and personal with the farm animals, conquer the tire mountain, tell stories around a crackling campfire, or venture through the haunted house.
-The 2016 season kicks off on September 24.
+The 2017 season kicks off on the last weekend in September.

 © Soupstock | Dreamstime.com - The End Of The Search Photo cropped

 Every Saturday and Sunday in October, residents of Dixon, MO and surrounding towns head to Uncle Buck’s Pumpkin Patch.
 Lined with rows and rows of bright orange pumpkins, Uncle Buck’s is a family favorite for fall fun.
 Besides pumpkin-picking, visitors can compete in 9 hole mini golf, watch magic and puppet shows, go on a hayride, brave a zip line, and pet the farm animals.
 There is also a full concession stand available.